cometdfw/training-labs/_posts/2022-11-17-vvpc-03-downstream-device-configs.md

+---
-# Section 3: Downstream Device Configs
+title: "vPC Part 3: Downstream Device Configs"
+layout: post
+---

 > In this section, you will create Port-Channel on the downstream switch.